Swedish Transport Administration electric road program: Planning

 The switch from the assessment phase to the planning phase was estimated to occur in 2022, but the Swedish government accelerated the program's schedule, and began the planning phase with the creation of the electrification commission in October 2020.
-The commission will investigate the electrification of heavy transport vehicles, fast charging, and the standardization, construction, operation, maintenance and financing of electric roads in Sweden.
-A report on the chosen electric road infrastructure was expected by September 2021, but the choice was delayed until late 2022 or early 2023, and delayed again to mid or late 2023.
+The commission investigated the electrification of heavy transport vehicles, fast charging, and the standardization, construction, operation, maintenance and financing of electric roads in Sweden.
+A report on the chosen electric road infrastructure was expected by September 2021, but the choice was delayed until late 2022 or early 2023, then delayed again to mid or late 2023, and eventually scheduled for December 2024.
 Regulations for electric roads, independent of the chosen technology, were proposed on September 1, 2021.
-A final report on the expansion of the Swedish electric road network is expected by December 2024.
+The final report on the expansion of the Swedish electric road network was published in December 2024.
+It recommended against a national electric road network in Sweden as it would not be cost-effective unless it was part of a larger network with France and Germany.
+Following the report, the project was paused.

 Construction and operation

 Legal aspects

 The Swedish Transport Administration anticipates that a national electric road network would require interfaces between several players: the electricity supplier, the power grid company, the vehicle manufacturer, the road owner, the electric road technology operator, the metering and billing provider, and the user of the electric road.
 The ownership model can vary: the power grid company may own the secondary roadside electrical substations that power the electric road infrastructure or they may be owned by other players, and the power reading and payment system may be owned by a player separate from the infrastructure operator.
 ABB formed a consortium that will handle the different aspects of the business model, such as energy metering and billing, for its ground-level power supply technology.